byashimov/typus/docs/get_started.rst

 The anatomy
 -----------

-Typus uses :ref:`Processors` to do the job and :ref:`Mixins` as those settings.
-And there is a :py:class:`typus.core.TypusCore` class which makes all of them work together.
+:py:class:`typus.core.TypusCore` runs :ref:`Processors` to do the job which can be plugged in for desired configuration.
 Here is a quick example:

 .. testcode::

     from typus.core import TypusCore
-    from typus.mixins import EnQuotes
-    from typus.processors import Quotes
+    from typus.processors import EnQuotes

-    class MyTypus(EnQuotes, TypusCore):
+    class MyTypus(TypusCore):
-        processors = (Quotes, )
+        processors = (EnQuotes, )

     my_typus = MyTypus()
     assert my_typus('"quoted text"') == '“quoted text”'

-:py:class:`typus.core.TypusCore` runs :py:class:`typus.processors.Quotes`
+:py:class:`typus.core.TypusCore` runs :py:class:`typus.processors.EnQuotes`
-processor which uses *quotes* configuration from :py:class:`typus.mixins.EnQuotes`.
+processor which improves *quotes* only.